bwc126/personal-site/README.md

 - Visually indicate on mobile in an obvious way the jumbotron content (maybe a label).

+- On modals, bring "close" button on-click appearance in line. (glow rather than highlight, etc.)

 - Polish all transitions and glows for smoothness, continuity, and coherence.

 - Optimize image/file loading.